 The logo’s typographic history is marked by variety and frequent changes.
 Since its debut, fonts such as Balloon Extra Bold and Ad Lib have been used.
 Over time, Ad Lib was replaced by Garage Gothic Bold, followed by the classic Helvetica Bold.
 Later versions featured a modified Franklin Gothic Extra Condensed paired with Balloon Extra for several years.

 Since 2009, the logo has used a custom typeface called Litebulb Bold, designed by Eric Zim and based on ITC Bauhaus.
 It is paired with the more structured Gotham Book for the second part of the name.
-In 2018, the channel also incorporated Galano Grotesque for an additional line of text.
+In 2018, the channel also incorporated Galano Grotesque for an additional text line.

 The updated version of the logo, introduced in 2020, features a stylized handwritten typeface composed of lowercase letters with tight spacing.
 The characters have round, soft shapes, reinforcing the brand’s open, approachable, and playful image.